- Insurance carriers that offer fully insured plans bring in big profits with 100% fixed-rate structured health insurance.

 The best part about reducing your variable costs with a self-funded group captive plan is the savings.
 In a traditional insurance model, the carrier keeps your fixed premiums — no matter what you’re actually spending during the year.

-With group captive insurance, you keep your unused premiums.
-With Roundstone, 100% of our group captive customers save money each year, and two-thirds save enough on their variable costs over four years to cover their fifth year’s claims.
+With self-funded group captive insurance, you keep your unused premiums.
+With Roundstone’s self-insured solution, 100% of our group captive customers save money each year, and two-thirds save enough on their variable costs over four years to cover their fifth year’s claims.

-Lower Your Health Insurance Costs With Group Captive Insurance From Roundstone
+Lower Your Health Insurance Costs With Self-Funded Group Captive Insurance From Roundstone